Did you know that your EV charging infrastructure can generate income?

 Each credit represents one tonne of emissions and is listed on the federal compliance credit system.
 These credits are then “traded” between the fuel suppliers, with the prices of the credits determined by market supply and demand with a maximum price ceiling set by the government.

-CFR provides four pathways to generate compliance credits:
+CFR provides three pathways to generate compliance credits:

-While the first three categories deserve a deep dive on its own, it is the 4th category that EV credits fall into: Advancing vehicle technology.
+While the first two categories deserve a deep dive on its own, it is the 3rd category that EV credits fall into: Advancing vehicle technology.

 Now that we know who can generate the credits, let us examine the most important thing – How much are they worth?